paulross/PythonExtensionPatterns/doc/sphinx/source/simple_example.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Then we need to write some C code that defines the Python module that contains this function.
-The first is a data structure to define the Python functions in the module:
+The first is a data structure to define the Python functions in the module, the comments explain each field.:

 .. code-block:: c

     static PyMethodDef module_methods[] = {
         {
-            "fibonacci",
+            /* The name of the function as seen by Python */ "fibonacci",
-            (PyCFunction) py_fibonacci,
+            /* The function in the C code. */ (PyCFunction) py_fibonacci,
-            METH_VARARGS,
+            /* Flag that specifies that the function takes a variable
+             * number of arguments, although only one is parsed. */ METH_VARARGS,
+            /* The documentation string. */
             "Returns the Fibonacci value."
         },
         {NULL, NULL, 0, NULL} /* Sentinel */